roehling/postsrsd/README.rst

 - CMake_ version 3.14 or newer
 - gcc_ or a similar C99 capable C compiler.
+- pkgconf_ or pkg-config is optional to improve detection of system settings
 - libConfuse_ is required to parse the configuration file.
 - sqlite3_ is optional to store envelope senders;
   enable it with ``-DWITH_SQLITE=ON`` as additional argument for ``cmake``.